 Select the desired scanning type and click “Next”

 The program will scan the selected drive for files available to recovery.

-When the scan is complete, RS Partition Recovery will show you the number of files available for recovery.
+When the scan is complete, RS Partition Recovery will show you the files available for recovery.
 Press the “Finish” button.

-Step 4: In the main program window, select the file you want to recover and click “Recovery”.
+Step 4: In the main program window, select the file you want to recover and click “Recovery” button.

 Step 5: You will see the File Recovery Wizard.
-You will need to select the place where the recovered file will be saved.
+Now, you have to select the place where the recovered file will be saved.
 RS Partition Recovery offers several options: “Save to hard disk”, “Create ZIP archive” and “Upload to FTP”.

 It should be noted that it is best to save the recovered file to an external hard drive or USB flash drive.
 If you do not have it — it is better to use FTP or at least another local drive.

 Step 6: Specify the place where the recovered file will be written and press “Recovery”.